rchikhi/2022-pangenome-aws/README.md

-# 2022-pangenome-aws
+# 2022 WABI Pangenome workshop hackathon (AWS intro)

-2022 WABI Pangenome workshop hackathon (AWS intro)
+This is a hackathon session where participants will perform themselves a cloud analysis using AWS.
+The goal of the session is to get first-hand experience in running a bioinformatics tasks with large resources, to see where the bottlenecks are, and inform on where algorithmic improvements are needed.

-In this hackathon session, you will perform yourself a cloud analysis using AWS.
 You will be given a temporary account valid only during for today's session.
 With this account you will be able to:

 Part A: Create, launch a AWS cloud instance

 Part B: Download SRA data at lightning speed

-Part C: Perform a simple bioinformatics analysis for demonstration purposes
+Part C: Perform bioinformatics analyses

 Part D: Cleanup the cloud resources after the analysis is performed

-**Warning**: Cloud analyses aren't free.
-The cost of this session will be covered by Institut Pasteur.
-Please be mindful of not launching too large instances.
+**Warning**: Cloud analyses can end up being clostly.
+This session will be covered by Institut Pasteur, but please be mindful of not launching too large instances.
 You may check the https://instances.vantage.sh/ website for costs.

 The rest of this document will guide you towards the steps.